steffinstanly/steffinstanly.github.io/_posts/2018-06-06-Hack-the-Box-Nibbles.md

 The port 80 and 22 are open in our target machine

-The port 80 is open,so lets dirb the target machine to identify other interesting directories or pages. we can also use go-buster to brute-force and identify other interesting directories or pages.
+The port 80 is open, so lets dirb the target machine to identify other interesting directories or pages. we can also use go-buster to brute-force and identify other interesting directories or pages.

 ```console